-It’s taking all these ordinary and mundane tasks that they would do every day at work like maybe go visit a patient’s room or go to a doctor’s office, pick up your paycheck, fill a prescription, et cetera, and then taking that and making it into a fun challenge, like taking a photo op or answering a question, meeting somebody new, being introduced to somebody in the HR office, let’s say if they’re new and making it a game and being able to make it a memorable experience, instead of just sitting in a classroom learning, “This is where the HR office is, this is where you pick this up, et cetera.”
+It’s taking all these ordinary and mundane tasks that they would do every day at work like maybe going visit a patient’s room or go to a doctor’s office, picking up your paycheck, filling a prescription, et cetera, and then taking that and making it into a fun challenge, like taking a photo op or answering a question, meeting somebody new, being introduced to somebody in the HR office, let’s say if they’re new and making it a game and being able to make it a memorable experience, instead of just sitting in a classroom learning, “This is where the HR office is, this is where you pick this up, et cetera.”
 It makes it more fun.
 It’s interactive instead of just learning and being shown a slide show.

 What sort of customizations do you provide for your clients?

 Some clients really want to customize their core values or mention their CEO and who their president is.
 Sometimes they need everybody to know who their managers are.
 Sometimes they need them to know important, fun facts about the company and its history.
 It really just depends on what that specific company wants.
 We also do fun things like, take an interesting fact from each leader in the company and place it in the game, and that brings them to a challenge that says, “Find this leader.
 Ask them what the name of their pet is, how many kids they have,” and things like this.
 It gets conversations rolling and it starts the engagement.

 What sort of technology do you use?
 Would this be on someone’s computer, on their cell phone?
 Have you found that helps with the process as automation?